knot-system/knot-site/README.md

 this is very, very early alpha stage. **you should not use this for now.
 THINGS WILL BREAK!** here be dragons:

-copy all the files into a directory on your webserver
+copy all the files into a directory on your webserver. make sure to also copy the *.htacces* file. if this system exists in a subfolder, you need to edit the `RewriteBase` line in the *.htaccess* file.

 then add a file 'site/config.php' with this content: